-All functions are developed in a humid tropical context, except the periods influenced by El Niño causing a shift to dry tropic context, in order to create an abundant food forest associated with horticulture and animal integration.
+All functions are developed in a humid tropical context, except the periods influenced by El Niño causing a shift to dry tropic context, providing with an interesting platform for adaptation to climate change.

-The objective is to create a library of functions, interrelations (fauna & flora) and know how that can be architectured by low budget farmers in a tropical context in the objective of regenerating poor lands and initiate alternative tropical food production.
+The objective is to produce a library of functions, vectors of integration (features, fauna & flora) and best of breed solutions that can be reused by low budget producers in a tropical context with the objective of regenerating desertified lands and initiate sustainable and in-fine abundant tropical food production.

-All function and concepts listed in this blog can be reproduced successfully as they have been confronted to real implementation and monitoring using Permaculture systemic approach (design, act, observe, experiment, stimulate, integrate, monitor).
+All function and concepts listed in this website can be reproduced successfully in identical contexts as they have been confronted to real implementation and monitoring using Permaculture systemic approach (design, experiment, integrate, stimulate, monitor).

 The functions are developed using local resources, with no external manure.
-No organic fertilizers e.g. cow manure have been used as it would mean accentuating land depletion in cow pastures located in the neighborhood.
+No organic fertilizers (e.g. cow manure) have been used as it would mean accentuating land depletion in cow pastures located in the neighborhood and already non sustainable.